-In natural theology, the cosmological argument points that the existence of a unique being, generally identified as God, is reasoned from facts concerning causation, motion, change, contingency, or finitude in respect to the universe or processes within it.
+In natural theology, the cosmological argument points that the existence of a unique being, generally identified as God, is reasoned from facts concerning causation, motion,

 The basic premise of this argument is the concept of causality and of a first cause.
 Simply put the Cosmological Argument states: